We know your passion for your instrument or voice is a big part of what makes you you.

 Kevin Ramessar, BMus ’01

-Studying harp at Laurier can lead to degrees in performance, music education, music therapy, music history, music theory and comprehensive studies.
+Studying harp at Laurier can lead to degrees in performance, composition, music education, music therapy, music history, theory and critical analysis and comprehensive studies.
 You can even be involved in several of these areas at the same time.
-Our program caters to the individual interests of each student.
+Our program caters to your individual interests.
 Our instructors Lori Gemmell and Sharlene Wallace have extensive experience as soloists and at the highest levels of symphonic, chamber music, folk, popular and improvisational performance.
-They are committed to helping students achieve their highest level of performance as well as developing well-rounded musicians prepared for the professional world.
+They are committed to helping you achieve you highest level of performance as well as developing well-rounded musicians prepared for the professional world.

 Alex Klein, former principal oboist, Chicago Symphony